Lynyrd Skynyrd: Member changes and deaths (1996–2019)

 On January 28, 2009, keyboardist Billy Powell died of a suspected heart attack at age 56 at his home near Jacksonville, Florida.
 No autopsy was carried out.
 He was replaced by Peter Keys.

 On March 17, 2009, it was announced that Skynyrd had signed a worldwide deal with Roadrunner Records, in association with their label, Loud & Proud Records, and released their new album God & Guns on September 29 of that year.
 They toured Europe and the U.S. in 2009 with Keys on keyboards and Robert Kearns of the Bottle Rockets on bass; bassist Ean Evans died of cancer at age 48 on May 6, 2009.
 Scottish rock band Gun performed as special guests for the UK leg of Skynyrd's tour in 2010.

 In addition to the tour, Skynyrd appeared at the Sean Hannity Freedom Concert series in late 2010.
 Hannity had been actively promoting the God & Guns album, frequently playing portions of the track "That Ain't My America" on his radio show.
 The tour is titled "Rebels and Bandoleros".
 The band continued to tour throughout 2011, playing alongside ZZ Top and the Doobie Brothers.

 On May 2, 2012, the band announced the impending release of a new studio album, Last of a Dyin' Breed, along with a North American and European tour.
 On August 21, 2012, Last of a Dyin' Breed was released.
-In celebration, the band did four autograph signings throughout the southeast.

 Lynyrd Skynyrd used a Confederate flag from the 1970s until the 2010s, and several criticisms have been raised against them because of this.
 While promoting the album on CNN on September 9, 2012, members of the band talked about its discontinued use of Confederate imagery.
 In September 2012, the band briefly did not display the Confederate flag, which had for years been a part of their stage show, because they did not want to be associated with racists that adopted the flag.
 However, after protests from fans, they reversed this decision, citing it as part of their Southern American heritage and states' rights symbolism.
 The band would later cease use of the Confederate flag starting with their 2019 tour.

-Original drummer Bob Burns died aged 64 on April 3, 2015; his car crashed into a tree while he was driving alone near his home in Cartersville, Georgia.
+Original drummer Bob Burns died at age 64 on April 3, 2015; his car crashed into a tree while he was driving alone near his home in Cartersville, Georgia.
 From 2015 through 2017, the band had periods of being sidelined or having to cancel shows due to health problems suffered by founding member Gary Rossington.

 Former member Ed King, who had been battling cancer, died in his Nashville, Tennessee, home on August 22, 2018, at 68 years of age.